suijingfeng/vkOpenArena/README.md

 Quake 3 arena released by ID 20 years ago, this code lead me to something deep.
-It's still too large to understand for a noob programmers likes me.
+It's still too large to understand for a noob programmer likes me.
 I'm naive, low level code modifier.
 I will take more time to learn Vulkan/OpenGL, data structure and algorithm, computer network, operate system and compiler technology seriously, reduce aimless changing the code which tend to introduce bugs.
 There may have bugs